sktelecom/sktelecom.github.io/content/en/about/osrb/_index.md

 # OSRB at SK telecom

-SK telecom's OSRB is managed by the Compliance Management Legal Group.
-In addition, ESG Tech Product Hub, Career Group, Cloud Application Group, and Information Protection Officer will participate.
+SK Telecom's OSRB is led by the IPR team, and the Infra Architect team and Tech HR team participate as members.

 <img src="./osrb.png" width="450"/>